surhali/AAScheduler/README.md

 Build.

 This is a fully compiled eclipse project.
-Can be downloaded onto eclise and can be executed.
+Can be downloaded onto eclipse IDE and can be buit and executed.

+Please download the source code as zip File from GitHub.
+Extract the Zip and Import the project into Eclipse.
+Add the two Junit Libraries in the build path and compile.
+Run AMSchedulerClient.java, as Java Application to view the output in the Console.